 Perhaps this exhibition is also about a simple but persistent question: when does something actually exist?
 When we see it?
 When we remember it?
 Or when we try to imagine it?
 The ten works that form the basis of this exhibition are not there — and yet they are everywhere.
 As is often the case in art history, absence sometimes proves surprisingly present.

-Both galleries also organise numerous artistic activities on a stage "where no performances take place".
-The full programme of Non Stage, can be found on the websites: www.coppejansgallery.be and www.gertjunes.gallery.
+Alongside the exhibition, both galleries organise numerous artistic activities on a stage "where no performances take place".
+The full programme of Non Stage can be found here.

 This is not an exhibition of ten masterpieces — but without them, it could not have been realised.